pasidunethmina/pasidunethmina/README.md

 # 👋 Hi, I'm Pasidu Nethmina

-🎓 Electronics and Telecommunication Engineering undergraduate at the University of Moratuwa, Sri Lanka.

-🚀 Passionate about robotics, embedded systems, and intelligent automation.
-💻 Interested in microcontroller programming, PCB design, computer vision, and IoT.
+I am a second-year undergraduate in Electronic and Telecommunication Engineering at the University of Moratuwa, with a strong focus on Computer Vision, Machine Learning, and Robotics.
+I am passionate about building intelligent systems that bridge software and hardware to solve real-world problems, and I’m driven by innovation at the intersection of AI and embedded technologies.

 ## 🛠️ Projects